fishline/Py2crazy/README.md

 Py2crazy is CPython 2.7.5 hacked to support finer-grained tracing and debugging:

-1. Each instruction in compiled Python bytecode now maps to a precise line number and range of column numbers corresponding to the source code snippet that produced that bytecode.
+1. Each instruction in Python bytecode now maps to a precise line number and range of column numbers corresponding to the source code snippet that produced that particular instruction.

 2. Peephole optimizations are disabled so that bytecodes match source code more closely.